 Examining this problem more deeply than I had before, I asked myself, “What benefits are you getting from not exercising?”
 It dawned on me that exercise did not occur to me as an attractive, enjoyable activity.
 It occurred as hard and difficult.
 The benefits were that I got to avoid doing something that occurred as hard and difficult.
 Very good benefits.

 This led to a new question, “How could I enjoy the process of exercising?”
 The answer wasn’t immediately obvious.
 I kept thinking of different types of exercise and different ways of doing them, like going to the gym or jogging, but none were attractive to me.
 But I kept asking the question; I kept brainstorming with myself.

 Procrastinating on exercise was a thing of the past!
-Not only was it easy to get started immediately on my new exercise program, climbing Camelback with my friends, it was also a piece of cake, and a healthy cake at that.
+Not only was it easy to get started immediately on my new exercise program, climbing Camelback with my friends, but it was also a piece of cake and a healthy cake at that.